Welcome to Voice and Communication Therapy at Indigo Gender Service

 I think I have a voice disorder, can I still access Voice and Communication Therapy?

-If you experience problems with your voice, which could include, but is not limited to hoarseness, roughness, Strain, and pain using your voice.
-You must speak to your GP.
+If you experience problems with your voice, which could include, but is not limited to hoarseness, roughness, strain, and pain using your voice, you must speak to your GP.
 Your GP may recommend a referral to Ear, Nose and Throat (ENT) services.
-Speech and Language Therapists cannot start voice therapy until the ENT specialist has checked that your voice is ready.
+In this case, Speech and Language Therapists cannot start voice therapy until the ENT specialist has checked that your voice is ready.